QubesOS/qubes-doc/user/downloading-installing-upgrading/installation-guide.md

 Once the ISO has been verified as authentic, you should copy it onto the installation medium of your choice, such as a dual-layer DVD, a Blu-ray disc, or a USB drive.
 The size of each Qubes ISO is available on the [downloads](/downloads/) page by hovering over the download button.
+The instructions below assume you've chosen a USB drive as your medium... you'll need to adapt these instructions if you choose a different medium.

 <div class="alert alert-warning" role="alert">
   <i class="fa fa-exclamation-circle"></i>